bishal-red123/Plant-disease-prediction/README.md

 **💡 Tech Stack:**
 - Python (TensorFlow, PyTorch, OpenCV)
 - Streamlit for web deployment
+- frontend.py is the file
 - Dataset sourced from public agricultural repositories

 **🚀 How It Works:**